tarwn/lessthandot-hugo/blogs/content/posts/2010-09-02-sql-server-types-numeric-vs-int.md

 ### Performance #1

 When SQL Server is asked to execute a math function (+,-,*,/), it uses a defined set of rules to determine the output type, then implicitly converts the arguments to that type (see [this article][3] for a subset that relates to decimals).
-This means that in many cases there could be implicit conversions to numeric from int, so it&#8217;s possible someone believed we could try and tweak our performance by defining the field as numeric instead of an int.
+This means that in many cases there could be implicit conversions to numeric from int, so it's possible someone believed we could try and tweak our performance by defining the field as numeric instead of an int.

-Let&#8217;s test out implicit conversions:
+Let's test out implicit conversions:

 sql
 /* ****** Creation of some number tables ****** */